om-mani-padme-hum/muddy/README.md

 ## Latest Changes

+* Fixed bugs with capitalization and colors on new character logins
 * Ability to look at item details
 * Ability to edit item instances and prototypes in game
 * Updated database example to match code